What Is A Federal Drug Charge Indictment?

 Does Someone Face Stiffer Sentences In Federal Court?

-The federal criminal sentencing system is governed by the federal sentencing guidelines.
+The federal criminal sentencing system is governed by federal sentencing guidelines.
 These guidelines use different factors in a case to determine the sentencing range for a particular offense.
 Typically, the sentences are longer in federal than state court, but the cases are generally more serious too.
 For instance, it’s uncommon to see a person receive probation in federal court even for a first offense.
 This alone is a reason to retain a quality federal criminal defense attorney.

 How Long Of A Sentence Can Someone Expect In A Federal Drug Case?

 The sentencing range for drugs and narcotics cases in federal court range from probation to life in prison.
 Most federal criminal cases will not qualify for probation because of mandatory minimum sentences.
-The possible sentence would depend on the defendant’s criminal history, the amount of drugs allegedly involved and the extent of the defendant’s participation in the crime among other factors.
+The possible sentence would depend on the defendant’s criminal history, the number of drugs allegedly involved, and the extent of the defendant’s participation in the crime among other factors.
 I have had good success avoiding long prison sentences for my clients.